Tips On Cavity Prevention For Toddlers & Babies

 Supervise Tooth Brushing

-Young children cannot brush their teeth by themselves so you need to do it for them until they’re old enough to have sufficient dexterity to manage this task.
-Even then it’s important to supervise them properly to make sure they brush thoroughly and consistently in that they learn how to floss properly.
+It is important to supervise them properly to make sure they brush thoroughly and consistently in that they learn how to floss correctly.

 Make Sure They Visit Midtown Dentistry Regularly